 As Yogi Berra, master of American baseball, once said, “You can observe a lot by just watching.”

+As Yogi Berra, American baseball legend, once said, “You can observe a lot by just watching.”
 There has been a lot to observe in the world of data privacy and protection recently.
 Advances in artificial intelligence and mobile computing promise to automate repetitive error-prone claims and underwriting tasks, from sifting through physician notes to scrutinizing heart traces.
-At the same time, insurers can better access masses of data from daily life to develop highly accurate assessments of personal risk.
+At the same time, insurers can better access masses of data to develop more granular assessments of risk.

 - See also: Prescription for Success

 As sports analogies go, baseball seems oddly appropriate to describe the shifting state of data protection in insurance today.
 In baseball, the defense is given control of the ball, and the offense must decide whether to swing or let an opportunity pass by.
 Similarly, while insurers today have good reason for caution, many also have access to invaluable data and the knowledge to protect it.
 How can insurers both address data privacy concerns and capitalize on competitive opportunities?
 Perhaps the lessons every insurer needs to learn can be found on a baseball field.

 Going on Offense: Data Analytics in Risk Assessment

 The question is urgent as carriers face mounting volumes of data.
 Basic demographic details, such as age, gender, education, and occupation, are only a small percentage of the possible insights now available.
 Data scientists can now build highly accurate predictive models based on behavioral, socioeconomic, and biometric information.